4th March, 2021

 And contact with pedestrians could be pretty severe.
 I wouldn't fancy being run over by a forklift, they weigh more than double a car.
 It's easy to see how that could seriously injure you or even be fatal.

 So it sounds like our risk level is pretty high.
 But what about our control measures?
-What if all pedestrians had to wear hi-viz to make them more visible to drivers.
-What if we had physical barriers preventing access between pedestrians and traffic routes, only at designated crossing points that were marked and had a traffic light system.
+What if all pedestrians had to wear hi-viz to make them more visible to drivers?
+What if we had physical barriers preventing access between pedestrians and traffic routes, only at designated crossing points that were marked and had a traffic light system?
 Well, that reduces the likelihood of contact right down.
 And therefore, the risk level is reduced.

 Let's take another hazard for example.
 A toxic substance in the workplace would be a hazard.
 It could be classified as a highly hazardous substance.
 And it certainly fits the definition of a hazard, something with the potential to cause harm.

 And what about the risks?
 Well if a worker accidentally ingested the substance, since it's toxic, it could make them seriously ill.
 Or worse, kill them.
+And those toxic properties can also pass through the skin, or be inhaled.
+Yikes!

-However, the risk can be controlled, by implementing management procedures.
-Remember, the risk is based on likelihood and severity.
 The severity could be reduced, for example by only allowing a very small amount of the substance to be accessed, so that even if an employee was exposed, the quantity would be so small that the effects would be limited.
-The likelihood of harmful exposure could also be reduced, by the installation of ventilation and exclusion zones, and the enforcing of wearing personal respiration equipment (RPE).

 So you should now know what a hazard is (something with the potential to cause harm) and what a risk is (the chance that somebody could be harmed by the hazard).
 It is important to distinguish between hazard and risk.

-Activities may have many hazards, but the level of risk can be reduced by good management and controls.
-In fact, the whole purpose of risk assessments is to control risks so that work can be carried out safely.
 Where you can eliminate hazards, you can remove the risk.
 In circumstances where hazards cannot be removed, they can be controlled and the risks reduced.
 By identifying hazards, and the risks associated with them, you can put in place control measures and careful management, so that the remaining (residual) risk is low.

 Need help completing your risk assessments?
 Start with the free risk assessment template or find a risk assessment for your activity.